ibm-cloud-docs/Registry/registry_notices_iam_private_network.md

 ## How you benefit from this change
 {: #registry_notices_iam_pivate_network_benefit}

 This change increases security for any {{site.data.keyword.registryshort}} users that use private connections and IAM restricted IP address lists.
 After the change, you must configure the restricted IP address list to allow the private subnet and IP addresses of your own host.
-This change means that you can ensure {{site.data.keyword.registryshort}} OAuth requests originate only from hosts that you own.
+This change means that you can ensure that {{site.data.keyword.registryshort}} OAuth requests originate only from hosts that you own.

 If you use {{site.data.keyword.at_full_notm}}, you can see the true source IP address in any audit logs, where previously you saw a {{site.data.keyword.registryshort}} owned IP that was private.